-"so it was a significant hit for us almost 65% of our financials", says Big Rivers Director of Communications, Marty Littrel.
+"It was a significant hit for us," says Big Rivers Director of Communications, Marty Littrel.
+"Almost 65% of our financials."

-The latest rate increase will mean about a 1$5 per month increase for Big Rivers Customers eventually.
+The latest rate increase will mean an eventual $15 monthly increase for Big Rivers customers.

-"No one has been impacted by the rate increase yet nor will they be for several months and that's one of the other details we're looking to see how long will the reserve funds last based on today's announcement" Littrel added.
+"No one has been impacted by the rate increase yet nor will they be for several months," added Littrel.
+"That's one of the other details we're looking to see how long will the reserve funds last based on today's announcement".

-"When we lost the two aluminum smelters; they were about $260 million dollar a year in revenue" he added.
+"When we lost the two aluminum smelters; they were about $260 million a year in revenue" Littrel stated.

 The increase probably will not set well with customers who have not been shy with their opinions during public hearings on the rate hikes.